 Kal-El: Van, it's... it's this feeling.
 I...
 Oh dear Rao, am I going mad?
 I keep thinking that...
 Van, please, I know this won't make sense, but... you're my son.
 I was at your birth and I'll always love you.
 Always.
 But, Van, I...
 I don't think you're real.

-Up until that moment, Thomas was beating the crap out of Chill, because this was Bruce's 'ideal' world.
+- Up until that moment, Thomas was beating the crap out of Chill, because this was Bruce's 'ideal' world.
 It's only when Diana tries to snap Batman out of his hallucination that the tables turn.

-This scene is even more heartwrenching when you see that Batman has a genuine smile on his face, and that removing the Black Mercy will return him to reality... but also force him to relieve his parent's deaths... gah... just... gah!
+- This scene is even more heartwrenching when you see that Batman has a genuine smile on his face, and that removing the Black Mercy will return him to reality... but also force him to relive his parent's deaths.

-Jor El in both versions, but particularly in the original comic.
+- Jor El in both versions, but particularly in the original comic.
 Falsely predicting Krypton's destruction led to him becoming a laughing stock on Krypton, destroying his career and leaving him as an embittered old man.
 In the original story, he smashes a crystal sculpture of a tree, knocking off a chunk depicting a bird feeding its chick, and breaks down sobbing.